 Figure 4 shows the number of successful completions, dismissals/removals, and administrative discharges from each EBP.
 The JJIG calculates the successful completion rate for each EBP as the number of successful completions divided by the total exits from the program (administrative discharges, dismissal/removals, and successful completions).
-FFT, MST, and T4C had the highest number of youth successfully completing programming.
-Successful completion rates ranged from 51% (BSFT) to 90% (MDFT), with an overall completion rate of 70% across all programs.
-The dismissal/removal rate was 17% and the administrative discharge rate was 13%.
+FFT, MST, ART, and T4C had the highest number of youth successfully complete programming.
+Successful completion rates ranged from 0% (SF) to 100% (MDFT), with an overall completion rate of 71% across all programs.
+The dismissal/removal rate was 18% and the administrative discharge rate was 11%.
+Note that all SF participants were administratively discharged in April because in-person services in Columbia County were suspended due to COVID-19 precautions and the grantee was unable to provide remote services at that time.
 See Appendix C for a breakdown of EBP exits by grantee.

-Figure 4 In FY 2019, eight out of the nine evidence-based programs reported successful completion rates of 67% or higher.
+Figure 4 In FY 2020, seven out of the nine evidence-based programs reported successful completion rates of 67% or higher.

 Figure 5 shows a breakdown of exit reasons across all nine evidence-based programs.
-Dismissal/removals accounted for 17% of total program exits and were due primarily to new arrests, non-compliance by youth or parent, non-attendance, and probation violations.
-Administrative discharges constituted 13% of total program exits, mostly due to other administrative reasons, moving from the area prior to completing treatment, and lost jurisdiction.
-See Appendix D for a full breakdown of dismissal/removal and administrative discharge subcategories.
+Dismissal/removals accounted for 18% of total program exits and were due primarily to new arrests, non-compliance by youth or parent, non-attendance, and probation violations.
+Administrative discharges constituted 11% of total program exits, mostly due to other administrative reasons, moving from the area prior to completing treatment, and lost jurisdiction.
+Some of these unsuccessful program exits were due to COVID-19 related issues, including cases of non-compliance or non-attendance stemming from health concerns and administrative discharges due to the suspension of services.
+See Appendix D for a full list of dismissal/removal and administrative discharge subcategories.

-Figure 5 Out of 1,217 exits from grant-funded evidence-based programs in FY 2019, 852 (70%) were successful completions.
+Figure 5 Out of 896 exits from grant-funded evidence-based programs in FY 2020, 639 (71%) were successful completions.